Frequently Asked Questions

 Q: When can I have an appointment?

 A: Private appointments are available out of hours on Saturdays from 10.30 am to 5.30 pm, and on Mondays, Wednesdays, and Fridays from 10.00 am to 8.00 pm.
 A private consultation needs to be booked in advance by calling Pam.
-Secure online consultation is also available via Skype or Apple FaceTime, as well as telephone consultation for Follow-up appointments.
+Secure online consultation is also available via Skype, Zoom, Apple FaceTime, or WhatsApp video. as well as telephone consultation for Follow-up appointments.

 Emergency consultations are not routinely available.
 Your local Accident and Emergency would be advisable in the event of a life-threatening emergency or otherwise see your GP first.